plausible/docs/docs/stats-api.md

 Aggregates, timeseries and breakdowns support including imported stats in the results using `with_imported` option, with limitations.
 Breakdowns for custom properties (`event:props:*`) are only supported for 2 properties: `url` and `path`.
 Additionally, these breakdowns will only work in combination with a [certain subset](/csv-import#goals-and-custom-properties) of `event:goal` filters.

+#### Timeseries intervals

+Since imported data is aggregated for each date, it cannot be included in timeseries queries with an hourly interval (i.e. when querying for a `day` period in Timeseries).

 #### Filtering imported stats

 Filtering by imported data is limited.
 The general rule is that you cannot filter by two different properties at the same time.